What Happens If You Stop Smoking Weed for A Month?

 Savings: When you stop smoking, you stop using papers, pipes, and pot.
 You stop using bongs, vapers, and Cheetos.
 Taking weed out of your budget can be a real surprise.
 You will realize real gains in money that could be better spent on debt reduction, continuing education, and family needs.

 Time: Smoking weed and enjoying its preferred effects takes time.
-And, since time is a resource like money, you can save and restore that resource when you stop smoking even for a short time.
+And, since time is a resource like money, you can save and restore that resource when you stop smoking, even for a short time.

-What you can do to reduce the side-effects of stopping
+What you can do to reduce the side effects of stopping

 If you plan to stop smoking weed for a month or for good, you can run interference on some of the effects of withdrawal:

-- Take warm soaking baths to reduce irritability and edginess.
+• Take warm, soaking baths to reduce irritability and edginess.

 Two significant changes have affected marijuana use.
 First, there are more smokers than ever because of the decriminalization and legalization of sales, possession, and use.
 And, two, the cannabis strains available at medical and recreational dispensaries are stronger than ever.

 Increased use spreads the risk of heavier use.
-And, while there is ample evidence that marijuana is less addictive and harmful than other stimulants and narcotics, users may want to take a break from time to time from a habit that users know alters their bio- and neuro-chemistry.
+And, while there is ample evidence that marijuana is less addictive and harmful than other stimulants and narcotics, users may want to take a break from time to time from a habit that they know alters their bio- and neuro-chemistry.
 You can handle the change!